For Teams

 Frequently asked questions

-How can product teams discover new startup opportunities?
+- How can product teams discover new ideas and opportunities?

 Study recurring complaints, manual workflows, and tool dissatisfaction across communities and adjacent categories, then cluster them by job-to-be-done before testing the strongest themes.